 Burke’s not unique in that regard.
 All humans carry with them a set of values that guide them, whether those values are identified explicitly or just lived intuitively.

-Of course, many organizations also have core values.
+Of course, most organizations also have core values.
 They’re such an assumed must-have for organizations these days that it’s easy to forget that an organization’s core values only have power when – and to the extent that – the humans in and around the organization feel a connection to them.

 How can you create the right conditions to foster connections between the people in your organization and your core values?
 Let’s look at three key ingredients: